 robot reason --reasoner ELK \ --annotate-inferred-axioms true \ --input ribosome.owl \ --output results/reasoned.owl

-reason includes two more options to help clean the reasoned output (by default, these are
+reason includes two more options to help clean the reasoned output:

---exclude-duplicate-axioms: if set to true, the axioms will not be added to the output if they exist in an import.
+--exclude-duplicate-axioms: if set to true, the axioms will not be added to the output if they exist in an import (default

---remove-redundant-subclass-axioms: if set to true, any redundant axioms (those that have been asserted and were also inferred) will be removed from the output.
+--remove-redundant-subclass-axioms: if set to false, redundant axioms (those that have been asserted and were also inferred) are included in the output (default

 --reasoner is provided, ROBOT will default to ELK.
 The following other reasoner options are supported: